confidential-computing/governance/project-progression-policy.md

 CCC will remain fair and open to all projects no matter what their initial provenance.
 Should a project apply for CCC Incubation, the TAC will use the same criteria regardless of origin.
 This means the TAC will not discriminate in favour of Sandbox projects vs. non-Sandbox projects.

-Therefore the advantages of being in the Sandbox apply prior to application for Incubation, ie.:
+Therefore the advantages of being in the Sandbox apply prior to application for Incubation, includes:

 1. That a project has a legally neutral home that is stable and known